Selena Gomez Just Wore The Cutest '60s-Inspired Hairstyle

-Selena Gomez has been a hair chameleon as of late, switching up her style with ombré highlights and shaggy bangs.
-Though for her most recent press appearance — as a guest on the Tonight Show Starring Jimmy Fallon — Gomez debuted the cutest, most unexpected hairstyle: A half-up lob, complete with flipped ends, lots of teasing at the crown, and playful curtain bangs.
+Selena Gomez has been a hair chameleon as of late, switching up her style with ombré highlights and a shaggy fringe.
+Though for her most recent press appearance — as a guest on the Tonight Show Starring Jimmy Fallon — Gomez debuted the cutest, most unexpected hairstyle: A half-up lob, complete with flipped ends, lots of teasing at the crown, and a playful curtain fringe.
 It was a play straight out of the '60s, and fans went nuts for it.

 Not only is the throwback hairstyle on track to be everywhere in 2020, but Gomez also leaned into the retro flair even further by pairing it with a bright-pink minidress, silver platform heels, and mod black cat-eye liner.